23 People That Lived to 100 Spill Their Secrets of Longevity

 My longevity is attributed to my long happy marriage.
 We did everything together.
 She was perfect in my eyes.

-The Secrets Behind All of These Long-Living People Are Surprisingly The Same
+The Secrets Behind All of These Long-Lived People Are Surprisingly The Same

 You know what’s cool?

 There are definitely a few things repeated over and over.

 I went back through the list and wrote down the top 5 things that appeared the most frequently.
 Do you know what they were?

 The most commonly cited things:

 - Keep a calm mind – Stay calm and relaxed and don’t let your feathers get ruffled.
 This is the same advice the supposedly 256 year old Li Ching Yuen said, in addition to his three other secrets.

 - Don’t retire- Stay curious about life, do work you love, and continue to do activities and participate in the community.

 - Eating right and staying active (traditional longevity)

 - Friends, social networks, and family – One of the longest running Harvard studies of all time follow men from college to the present day.
 George Vaillant commented that [in regard to happiness and life satisfaction] “There is 70 years of evidence that our relationships with other people matter, and matter more than anything else in this world.”